magneticio/vamp.io/content/documentation/tutorials/deploy-wordpress-and-mysql.md

 ![](images/screens/v091/wordpress_breeds.jpg)

 ### Create a scale
-Scales define the resources to assign to a service- the number of instances (servers) and allocated CPU and memory.
+Scales define the resources to assign to a service, that is the number of instances (servers) and allocated CPU and memory.
 We are going to create one scale, which will be used by both of our breeds.

   1. Go the SCALES tab in the Vamp UI
   * Click ADD